anfruth/Tourist-App/README.md

 # Tourist-App

-Tested on iPhone 6 in simulator.  iPhone 6+ doesn't display the UI Collection View of photos well.
+Tested on iPhone 6 in simulator.  iPhone 6+ works as well, except that the UI for the Collection View is a bit off.
+Needs to be fixed.